muhammad-shariq/exclusiveunlock/README.md

 ## Contributing

 Thank you for considering contributing to the Exclusiveunlock project!
-Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future email at support@unlocknetwork.co.uk.
+Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future email at shariq2k@yahoo.com.

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to support@unlocknetwork.co.uk, or create a pull request if possible.
+If you discover a security vulnerability within this project, please send an e-mail to shariq2k@yahoo.com, or create a pull request if possible.
 All security vulnerabilities will be promptly addressed.

 ## License